TIBCOSoftware/ibi-webFOCUS-CE/Scripts/bootstrap/windows/README.md

 This PowerShell script is designed to streamline the installation of essential software on a fresh Windows installation.
 Whether you're setting up a new machine or reconfiguring an existing one, this script automates the tedious process of installing commonly used software, ensuring that your environment is ready to go in no time.

+#### Script in action (below is animated giff that shows how the script works)

 ![In Action](PowerShell_Choco_install.gif)

 ### Objective

 The primary objective of this script is to automate the installation of a suite of software that many users typically install when setting up a new Windows machine.
 The script currently covers a subset of software that is widely regarded as essential, but you can easily customize it to include additional tools as per your requirements.
+By default, script will ask for user input to install each software, but user can pass `-y` flag to avoid any prompts.

 ### Introduction to Chocolatey